Sweden Shuts Nord Stream Probe Over Lack Of Jurisdiction - UrduPoint

 Sweden Shuts Nord Stream Probe Over Lack Of Jurisdiction

-Stockholm, (APP - UrduPoint / Pakistan Point News - 7th Feb, 2024) The Swedish prosecutor probing the 2022 sabotage of the Nord Stream pipelines linking Russia and Germany said Wednesday he was closing the investigation, citing a lack of jurisdiction.
+Stockholm, (APP - UrduPoint / Pakistan Point News - 7th Feb, 2024) A Swedish prosecutor probing the 2022 sabotage of the Nord Stream gas pipelines linking Russia and Germany said Wednesday he was closing the investigation because Sweden does not have jurisdiction.

-Prosecutor Mats Ljungqvist said he had had "in-depth cooperation" with German authorities in their investigation, and would "hand over material that can be used as evidence in the German investigation."
+Mats Ljungqvist said there had been "in-depth cooperation" with Germany over the September 2022 seabed operation and he would "hand over material that can be used as evidence in the German investigation."

+Four large gas leaks were discovered on Nord Stream's two pipelines off the Danish island of Bornholm, with seismic institutes recording two underwater explosions just before.

+The pipelines had been at the centre of geopolitical tensions as Russia cut gas supplies to Europe in suspected retaliation for Western sanctions over Moscow's invasion of Ukraine.

 The Swedish Prosecution Authority said in a statement the Primary purpose of its probe had been to establish whether Swedish citizens were involved and whether Swedish territory had been used to carry out the act.